 In the Lifetime of the Buddha

-There was a group of six of the Buddha’s disciples who slandered other disciples in order to create arguments.
+A group of six of the Buddha’s disciples slandered other disciples in order to create arguments.
 When the Buddha heard about it, he rebuked them and told this story as an example of how slander can end friendships.

 The Buddha did not identify any earlier births other than his own.